 Storing And Reheating

-To Reheat: If you would like to enjoy leftover rice pudding warm, pop a serving size into a microwave safe bowl and add a splash of non-dairy milk.
-Due to the fact the milk won't be cooking, any combination of milk will work.
-Adding a splash of dairy free milk will add some liquid and help keep the rice creamy.
+Reheat: If you would like to enjoy leftover rice pudding warm, pop a serving size into a microwave-safe bowl and add a splash of non-dairy milk, like unsweetened almond milk.

-To Freeze: If you want to freeze leftovers, keep them in a freezer-friendly container in the freezer for up to four months.
+Freeze: If you want to freeze leftovers, keep them in a freezer-friendly container for up to four months in the freezer.
 Defrost the rice the night before in the refrigerator and follow the reheating instructions above.

 Recipe